hsutter/cppfront/docs/welcome/hello-world.md

 ## A `hello.cpp2` program

 Here is the usual one-line starter program that prints `Hello, world!`.
-Note that this is a complete program, no `#include` required:
+Note that this is a complete program, no `#!cpp #include` required:

 ``` cpp title="hello.cpp2 — on one line"
 main: () = std::cout << "Hello, world!\n";